 Description of cash-backs and trade-ins here, with explanation of risk-management.

-UK and US markets Opia survey of 2000 consumers in the UK showed that despite having to wait to claim the money, a quarter of UK consumers (25 per cent) are most persuaded by cash-back offers.
+UK and US markets Opia survey of 2000 consumers in the UK showed that despite having to wait to claim the money, a quarter of UK consumers (25%) are most persuaded by cash-back offers.

-The majority of those who had taken part in either a cash-back or a trade-in promotion (78 per cent) confirmed they had a satisfactory experience.
+The majority of those who had taken part in either a cash-back or a trade-in promotion (78%) confirmed they had a satisfactory experience.

-In all, 83 per cent of customers said they would be willing to wait up to a month or longer to make the claim (77 per cent said they wanted to receive the money electronically direct to their account or via PayPal).
+In all, 83% of customers said they would be willing to wait up to a month or longer to make the claim (77% said they wanted to receive the money electronically direct to their account or via PayPal).

-More than a third (38 per cent) of shoppers in the research were ‘always on the lookout’ for promotions and offers.
+More than a third (38%) of shoppers in the research were ‘always on the lookout’ for promotions and offers.

-15 per cent took part in a promotional offer each month, while 19 per cent used them once or twice a year.
+15% took part in a promotional offer each month, while 19% used them once or twice a year.

-Trade-ins and cash-backs induced the least scepticism (13 per cent and 11 per cent, respectively).
+Trade-ins and cash-backs induced the least skepticism (13% and 11%, respectively).